What Is a Trade Show Attendee List? How to Get One

 - Check their company's recent news or funding rounds

-Step 3: Send Personalized Outreach 6-8 Weeks Before the Event
+Step 3: Send Personalized Outreach 6-8 Weeks Before

 Subject: [Event Name] -- quick question